 What is Rootkit?

 A rootkit is a type of malicious software designed to gain unauthorized access to a computer system, often by exploiting vulnerabilities or by tricking users into installing it.
 Once installed, a rootkit can conceal its presence and control over the system, allowing attackers to execute commands, steal data, or maintain persistent access without detection.
-Rootkits can be particularly dangerous as they operate at the root level of the operating system, making them difficult to detect and remove using traditional antivirus or security measures.
-Detecting and removing rootkits typically requires specialized tools and expertise, often aided by IT asset discovery in security to identify the presence of malicious software.
+Rootkits can be particularly dangerous because they operate at the root level of the operating system, making them difficult to detect and remove using traditional antivirus or security measures.
+Detecting and removing rootkits typically requires specialized tools and expertise, often aided by comprehensive IT asset discovery tools to identify the presence of malicious software.

 Where did the term rootkit come from?